This change marks the transition to a single funded training pathway for all ACRRM registrars.

 The funding supports provided while in training will change to align with the AGPT program under the National Consistent Payments (NCP) Framework.

 This change will see the introduction of pro-rata payments for registrars training part-time in a particular Modified Monash (MM) location.
-Registrars training across multiple MM locations will receive payments for each training location based on the full time equivalent of training (FTE) completed in that location, instead of one combined payment.
+Registrars training across multiple MM locations will receive payments for each training location based on the full time equivalent (FTE) of training completed in that location, instead of one combined payment.

 Part–time registrars will receive payments based on their FTE, rather than a fixed standard amount.